top of page

 • The personal possessions of staff and volunteers are securely stored during sessions.

-• Minimal petty cash is kept on the premises.
+• Minimal petty cash is kept on the premises and locked in the filing cabinet.

 bottom of page